zubairov/tesb-rt-se/examples/cxf-jmx/README.txt

 put service:jmx:rmi:///jndi/rmi://localhost:6969/jmxrmi into Remote Process field.

-If you're using the TESB OSGi container: put service:jmx:rmi://localhost:44444/jndi/rmi://localhost:1099/karaf-tesb into Remote Process field.
+If you're using the TESB OSGi container: put service:jmx:rmi://localhost:44444/jndi/rmi://localhost:1099/karaf-tesb into Remote Process field, with (default) username of "karaf" and password of "karaf".

 3) connect
 4) choose Mbean tab, and open the org.apache.cxf item in the left-side treeview